flexmonster/pivot-webpack/README.md

 npm install
 ```

-3. Open `index.js` and replace `XXXX-XXXX-XXXX-XXXX-XXXX` with an actual license key.
-If you don’t have a license key, [get it here](https://www.flexmonster.com/download-page/).

-4. Run in the console:
+3. Run the project from the console:

 ```bash
 npm start